Generative AI and Sales Productivity: Field Experiments in Online Retail: Introduction

-This paper provides large-scale, real-world experimental evidence on the causal impact of GenAI on productivity at both the firm and workflow levels, using data from one of the world’s largest cross-border online retail platforms.
-Over six months in 2023-2024, the platform integrated GenAI into seven consumer-facing business workflows---ranging from search query refinement to product description generation.
-In each workflow, GenAI augmented existing technologies with minimal or no displacement of labor and capital, ensuring that any observed changes in output reflect genuine productivity gains.\footnote{In line with the classical Solow model \citep{solow1957technical}, throughout the paper we interpret increases in output holding labor and capital constant as gains in total factor productivity.} Each application was evaluated through randomized field experiments, with user groups ranging from tens of thousands to tens of millions.
-Leveraging granular consumer/product-level data, the experiments assess the short-term impact of GenAI on key performance outcomes such as sales (in dollar values) and conversion rates, allowing us to identify not only whether GenAI delivers measurable business outcomes and boosts productivity, but also where, how, and for whom those gains materialize.
+This paper provides large-scale experimental evidence on the short-run effect of GenAI on sales performance in online retail.
+We study seven randomized field experiments conducted on one of the world’s largest cross-border e-commerce platforms between September 2023 and June 2024.
+The experiments evaluate GenAI deployments in seven business workflows across three broad functional areas: consumer and seller services, consumer-product matching, and advertising and promotion.
+This setting allows us to compare the effects of GenAI across multiple business functions within the same firm, under a common implementation environment but against different baseline conditions.
+Each application was evaluated through randomized field experiments, with sample sizes ranging from tens of thousands to tens of millions of users or products.
+Leveraging granular consumer- and product-level data, we examine the impact of GenAI on sales, measured by consumer expenditure, as well as on conversion, cart value, intermediate engagement outcomes, and post-purchase outcomes.
+This design allows us to assess not only whether GenAI generates measurable business value, but also where and for whom these gains are most likely to arise.\\